barthobillions/Mangaroo/README.md

 https://drive.google.com/file/d/1JCvStum8viroXGMQ6jdckc1S5TV4GIKi/view?usp=share_link
 =============================================================================================
-WORKING COMPILED VERSION OF THE APP CAN BE FOUND AT THE LINK ABOVE GUI functionality is now fully working.
+WORKING COMPILED VERSION OF THE APP CAN BE FOUND AT THE LINK ABOVE.
+GUI functionality is now fully working.
 Entire program can be used through the GUI and not the command line.

 * You will need to extract everything and keep all of the files inside in one directory